 Tim Lincecum has done it again.
-For the second time in two seasons, the San Francisco Giants pitcher has no-hit the San Diego Padres.
+For the second time in two seasons, he has no-hit the San Diego Padres.

-The Giants won the game 4-0, on strength of a four-hit day by first baseman Buster Posey.
-He also caught the 2013 Lincecum no-hitter and knocked in two runs.
+The Giants won the game 4-0, on strength of a four-hit day by first-baseman Buster Posey.
+Posey, who caught the 2013 Lincecum no-hitter, also knocked in two-runs.

-It was all roses for Timmy until the 2012 season, in which he posted a 5.18 ERA and looked very ordinary as velocity decreased at an alarming rate.
+It was all roses for Timmy until the 2012 season in which he posted a 5.18 earned run average and looked very ordinary as velocity decreased at an alarming rate.
 Since then, he’s been on the course of trying to learn how to pitch, and not just overpower hitters.

 Regardless of his struggles the past few seasons, the enigma gets more complicated because of these no-hitters that have come during his struggling years.

-Maybe the best medicine sometimes is just a sad Padres lineup that cannot buy a hit if its life depended on it.
+Maybe the best medicine sometimes is just a sad Padres lineup who cannot buy a hit if it’s life depended on it.